frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 The submission status will be stored under under `state.comments.forms[postId]` and if there are errors they will be available at the properties `errorMessage`, `errorCode` and `errorStatusCode`

 {% hint style="info" %}
-Have a look at the "Sending new Comments via a React form" diagram available in [excalidraw](https://excalidraw.com/#json=5946337115766784,uDV5oMBePTHTX8ppRwDt5g)
+Have a look at these [**"Sending new Comments via a React form"** diagrams](https://excalidraw.com/#json=5946337115766784,uDV5oMBePTHTX8ppRwDt5g) to learn more about this
 {% endhint %}

 ## API Reference